2024 Brickyard 400: Final Stage results

-On the overtime restart, leader Brad Keselowski ran out of fuel and had to pit road.
+On the overtime restart, leader Brad Keselowski ran out of fuel and had to pit.
 As a result, Ryan Blaney (now designated as the restart's control car) and Kyle Larson led the overtime restart.
 On the restart, Larson immediately outpaced Blaney to the lead; although NASCAR ruled Larson did not jump the restart, allegations continued to propel that Larson did so.
 Further restart controversy continued when race officials did not throw a caution for Ryan Preece's stalled car following another overtime restart.